Euphorbia cotinifolia (botanical name) [yoo-FOR-bee-uh, kot-in-ih-FOH-lee-uh] is a leafy plant with interesting heart-shaped leaves.

 To protect the skin, wear gloves before trimming the stems or taking cuttings for propagation.

-Train the plant as a shrub or a small tree.
+Train the plant as a shrub or a small tree growing in full sun.

-Thanks to its distinct copper-red foliage, it looks great when grown in a white ceramic pot.
+Thanks to its distinct Caribbean copper red foliage, it looks great when grown in a white ceramic pot.